morganpare/7CCSMDDW_Databases/README.md

-# 7CCSMDDW_Databases
+# 7CCSMDDW Databases, Data Warehousing and Information Retrieval

-7CCSMDDW Databases, Data Warehousing and Information Retrieval - Course code
+Consists of the code from my Databases course.